javers/javers/README.md

 JaVers is a tool for tracking changes in object-oriented data.

 Most modern applications has multi-layered architecture, as follows:

-* UI layer,
+1. UI layer
-* domain model
+1. domain model layer
-* persistence layer.
+1. persistence layer

-In domain model lives your Entity instances (aka domain objects), persistence layer takes responsibility for saving and loading them from database.
+In domain model layer lives your Entity instances (aka domain objects), persistence layer takes responsibility for saving and loading them from database.

 When application is being developed, we usually concentrate on current state of domain objects.